-5.3 Other evidences of environmental changes over the Apennine and central Italy
+5.3 Other evidence of environmental changes over the Apennine and central Italy

-Environmental and climate change during the drier period identified over the Apuan Alps between ca. 4.5 and ca. 3.8 ka (considering the whole range of ages present at Corchia and Renella caves), was previously reported for several sites on the Apennines and the surrounding coastal plains.
-In the Central Apennines, geomorphological evidence of cooling and for the re-formation of Calderone Glacier were reported (Giraudi, 2004, 2005), and this event is stratigraphically constrained by the presence of Agnano Mt.
+Environmental and climate change during the drier period identified over the Apuan Alps between ca. 4.5 and ca. 3.8 ka BP (considering the whole range of ages present at Corchia and Renella caves) was previously reported for several sites on the Apennines and the surrounding coastal plains.
+In the central Apennines, geomorphological evidence of cooling and the reformation of Calderone Glacier were reported (Giraudi, 2004, 2005), and this event is stratigraphically constrained by the presence of Agnano Mt.
 Spina (ca. 4.4 ka cal BP) and Avellino (ca. 3.8 ka cal BP) tephra layers (Zanchetta et al., 2012, 2018).
-This suggests a reduction of either summer and/or winter temperature, that may have caused a prevalence of snow precipitation during winter, higher winter accumulation and/or a reduced summer ablation.
-Cooler conditions during summer are also supported by fossil chironomid assemblages in the nearby Northern-Apennine Verdarolo and Gemini lakes (Fig. 1 and 6, Samartin et al., 2017).
-In further geomorphological evidence, a period of reduced alluvial activity is recognizable over the Northern Apennines between ca. 4.4 to 3.6 cal ka BP (Giraudi, 2014), consistent with drier conditions or rainfall patterns less prone to produce alluvial layers.
-Further, a general phase of reduced valley sedimentary infilling occurs between ca. 4.2
+This suggests a reduction of either summer and/or winter temperature that may have caused a prevalence of snow precipitation during winter, higher winter accumulation and/or a reduced summer ablation.
+Cooler conditions during summer are also supported by fossil chironomid assemblages in the nearby northern Apennine Verdarolo and Gemini lakes (Figs. 1 and 6; Samartin et al., 2017).
+In further geomorphological evidence, a period of reduced alluvial activity is recognizable over the northern Apennines between ca. 4.4 and 3.6 ka cal BP (Giraudi, 2014), consistent with drier conditions or rainfall patterns less prone to produce alluvial layers.
+Further, a general phase of reduced valley sedimentary infilling occurs between ca. 4.2 and 3.6 ka cal BP in the upper Turano River drainage basin, 60 km northeast of Rome, although the origin of this phase is interpreted to be related to a general phase of biostasy related to a well-developed vegetation cover preventing runoff and sediment transport (Borrelli et al., 2014).
+At lower altitudes, stratigraphic data from the Pisa alluvial plain (Fig. 1) indicate river channel avulsion (Sarti et al., 2015) during this period, suggesting that occasionally some large floods may have occurred.
+In contrast, Piccarreta et al. (2011) show an increase in alluvial events between ca. 4.3 and 4.1 ka cal BP in some valleys of Basilicata (southern Italy).
+Quantitative reconstruction of climate parameters using pollen concentrations from Accesa Lake (southern Tuscany; Figs. 1 and 6; Peyron et al., 2013) shows reduced mean annual temperature over the considered period.
+Precipitation, reconstructed from the same record, shows high variability but no significant variations in mean annual values (Peyron et al., 2013).
+In terms of seasonality, the Accesa Lake records show a winter precipitation increase between 4.4 and 4.1 ka cal BP and a decrease between 4.1 and 3.7 ka cal BP, as well as opposing summer precipitation patterns over both intervals